aarnavu2/techcomm497Readme2/README.md

 ## FAQ
 **Q: Do I need an account to use HabitHero?**
-A: No, Habit Tracker relies on Flutters internal data structures to store data locally
+A: No, Habit Tracker relies on Flutter's internal data structures to store data locally

 **Q: Can I reset a habit’s streak?**
 A: Yes, streaks can be reset from the Current Streaks page.